Chapter 7. Applying security policies

 # update-crypto-policies --set FUTURE Setting system policy to FUTURE

-RHEL 8.2 also introduces customization of system-wide cryptographic policies.
+You can also customize system-wide cryptographic policies.
 For details, see the Customizing system-wide cryptographic policies with policy modifiers and Creating and setting a custom system-wide cryptographic policy sections.

 - Using system-wide cryptographic policies